eliasnogueira/restassured-workshop-3h/docs/req-resp-specification/lab1.md

 1. Create a package `specs` inside the `com.workshop` at `src/main/java`
 2. Create a class called `SharedRequestSpecs` in the `com.workshop.specs` package
 3. Create a `public static` method called `cpfPathParameter` adding the parameter `String cpf` to it
-4. Inside the method build a request specification adding the path parameter to it, fix the `cpf` parameter name and adding the method parameter as its value
+4. Inside the method build a request specification add the path parameter to it, fix the `cpf` parameter name, and add the method parameter as its value

 !!! tip "Tips"
     The method in step 3 will look like this: